skygear-demo/deprecated-rpi-image-example/README.md

 module.exports = main();
 ```

-Your file structure would now look something like this:
+Your file structure should now look something like this:

 ```
 /home/pi/skygear-iot